Contact us today for your Free Quote

 How can festivals reduce their waste?

 Festival planners can ask everyone attending to really think about what they’re bringing to the event, whether it’s sustainable and if they’ll reuse it in the future.
 The focus should be placed on recycling and reusing, instead of chucking everything away, where it lands up in landfill.
 For example, the tent issue can be solved by hiring companies that can pitch a tent for you, such as Camplight, so that you don’t use single-use items and products are reused again and again.
-Some abandoned tents have even been turned into rucksacks and clothing to ensure the plastic is reused.
+Some abandoned tents have even been turned into catwalk fashion and clothing to ensure the plastic is reused.

 Festivals can reduce their waste by providing plenty of bins dotted all over the site, having clear signage indicating what waste goes into what bin, and regularly emptying them.
 This waste should then be properly disposed of using a green waste management company that operates with a zero-to-landfill guarantee (like us at Bywaters).
 Organisers can also go as far as checking out their suppliers to find out what types of materials they use and how recyclable they are — this can help you smooth out the waste problem from the very beginning.